Skip to main content

 Advocated for Fiscal Responsibility in PISD Bond

-Consistent advocacy for fiscal responsibility means being willing to take a stand where common sense matters.
+Consistent advocacy for fiscal responsibility means being willing to take a stand where Common Sense matters.
 During the $2.7 billion PISD bond election, I spoke publicly about smart spending priorities.
 Voters agreed—passing three propositions while rejecting the $102 million stadium bond.

 "We need smart spending that maximizes benefits for our students without unnecessary burdens on our finances." — Texas Scorecard